uark-photon-team-01/photon/README.md

 **Verify that updates are reflected in the Database**

-In the app (Terminal A), update Player 1:
+In the app, update Player 1:

 - Player ID: 9901
 - Codename: Gambit